xamantra/momentum/docs/basics.md

 - The `init()` method is the initial state, it is called when the app starts.
 - It's guaranteed that all these initial values will be available inside any functions you define.
 - You can access the model properties you defined using `model.propertyName`.
-- You can do anything inside controllers like calling and awaiting http request while displaying loading widget until the request is done.
+- You can do anything inside controllers like calling and awaiting an HTTP request while displaying a loading widget until the request is done.

 !> Always remember to add the controllers you create in `Momentum`'s `controllers` parameter.

 !> Head to boilerplate section if you want to see  [how blank controller looks like](/quick-start?id=boilerplate-code)

 ## Dependency Injection
-With momentum you can easily access almost everything.
+With momentum, you can easily access almost everything.
 Take a look at these codes:
 - Access another controller inside a controller using `dependOn<T>()` method:
   ```dart
   class AuthController extends MomentumController<AuthModel> {